Jerry Tarkanian: Legacy

-Other biographical details
+Personal life

 He had small roles in the 1979 film, The Fish That Saved Pittsburgh as the LA Team Coach, in the 1992 film, Honeymoon in Vegas as a poker player, and in the 1994 film, Blue Chips as a basketball coach.

 Jerry Tarkanian was married to Las Vegas city councilwoman Lois Tarkanian.
 They had four children and ten grandchildren.
 One of their sons, Danny Tarkanian, was an All-American Honorable Mention college basketball player while playing for Jerry Tarkanian at UNLV and has since run several political campaigns in Nevada.

 Tarkanian was a good friend of college basketball coach Bob Knight.
 Tarkanian and Knight matched wits in the national semifinals of the 1987 NCAA Division I men's basketball tournament in New Orleans, with Knight's Indiana Hoosiers defeating UNLV, 97–93.

 He also started a basketball school in Las Vegas, named The Tarkanian Basketball Academy.

 His granddaughter Dannielle Diamant played for Northwestern University women's basketball team for three years (2009–2012).

 On February 11, 2015, Tarkanian died at the age of 84 at Valley Hospital Medical Center in Las Vegas, where he had been hospitalized days earlier after having difficulty breathing.
 In a tribute to him, the city of Las Vegas lowered its flags at City Hall to half-staff on that day.
 On February 18, the casinos along the Las Vegas Strip dimmed their lights for roughly three minutes in Tarkanian's honor.

 Tarkanian was portrayed by Rory Cochrane in the HBO series Winning Time: The Rise of the Lakers Dynasty.